 Creative Cloud Version Control: How to Update or Revert CC Apps

-One of the biggest strengths of the Adobe CC 2015 release is receiving a complete set of creative tools with an ongoing stream of updates included at no extra cost… We no longer have to wait 1-2 years for our products to innovate and keep pace with evolving technologies; instead we get the latest & greatest features and improvements as soon as they are ready.
+One of the biggest strengths of the Adobe CC 2017 release is receiving a complete set of creative tools with an ongoing stream of updates included at no extra cost… We no longer have to wait years for our products to innovate and keep pace with evolving technologies; instead we receive the latest and greatest features and improvements as soon as they are ready.

 Normally the Creative Cloud works seamlessly with these ongoing product updates… The CC Desktop App runs quietly in the System Tray and gracefully notifies the customer that a new upgrade is available for any of the included applications like Photoshop CC, and (optionally whenever desired) the user clicks one button to automatically download and install the update smoothly in the background.

-Sometimes, however, subscribers need more control for various reasons… You might want the ability to download and apply updates manually, work with the installers offline, or be able to go back to a previous version by rolling back a specific update – in other words, easily downgrade back to any prior/older CC release.
+Sometimes, however, subscribers need more control for various reasons… You might want the ability to download and apply updates manually, save or work with the installers offline, use the exact same version as your coworkers, or be able to go back to a previous version by rolling back a specific update – in other words, easily downgrade back to any prior/older CC release.

 How to do all this without using the CC Desktop App Manager not readily apparent to most users – but fortunately, here, we’re going to give you the answers.
 Generally speaking, to build or restore to any version of any CC app when needed, you can use these steps…

 To go backwards to a prior/earlier CC version (downgrade)

 - Uninstall the Adobe tool using your operating system’s uninstall function… Next, download and run the Adobe Cleaner Tool to ensure it is removed completely.
 Reboot your computer.